(1) The privilege of the writ of habeas corpus shall not be suspended, unless when in cases of rebellion or invasion the public safety may require it.

 (5) No person charged with a crime shall be compelled to pay any costs, fees, or fines before a judgment of conviction has become final.
 A person not found guilty of a crime shall not be assessed fees or costs to recover property seized as evidence or otherwise held, impounded, or stored by the government and may recover all his expenses incurred on behalf of his defense and cost of repair or replacement of damaged or lost property.
 Any DNA or other biometric identification samples that may have been taken from the person upon arrest or investigation but not found guilty or not accused or convicted of any other crimes shall be destroyed within ninety days.

-(6) Neither this Federation nor any State shall have the power to seize any private property or any other type of asset forfeiture from a person not convicted of any crime.
-Nor shall private property or any other type of asset forfeiture be seized from a person convicted of a crime that was not a fruit of the said crime.
-Forfeiture of assets can only be enforced after conviction of the property owner as a penalty for the crime and property and assets may be forcibly sold for fair market value to satisfy any fines, court fees, or compensation with any monies left over returned to the defendant.
-Such forfeitures shall follow full due process of law under criminal prosecution standards.
+(6) Neither this Federation nor any State shall have the power to seize any private property or asset by civil forfeitures from any person not convicted of any crime.
+Nor shall private property or any other type of civil forfeiture be seized from a person convicted of a crime that was not a fruit of the said crime.
+Civil forfeiture of assets can only be enforced after conviction of the property owner as a penalty for the crime and assets may be sold, by law, for fair market value to satisfy any fines, court fees, or victim reimbursements.

 (1) In any criminal trial, the court shall inform the jury of its right to judge both law and facts in reaching a verdict.
 The court shall also inform jurors deciding civil trials of their right to judge the law as well as the facts whenever the government or any agent of the government is a party to the trial.
 Failure to inform the jury, or any other infraction of the rules of procedure, is grounds for mistrial and another trial by a new jury or dismissal of charges.